Diamondbacks vs. Rockies Player Props Betting Odds

 MLB Props Today: Arizona Diamondbacks

-- The Diamondbacks' Zac Gallen (6-2) will make his 12th start of the season.
+- Tommy Henry (2-1) will take to the mound for the Diamondbacks and make his seventh start of the season.

-- He has earned a quality start six times in 11 starts this season.
+- In six starts this season, he's earned a quality start in two of them.

-- Gallen has nine starts of five or more innings this season in 11 chances.
-He averages 6 innings per outing.
+- Henry has four starts of five or more innings this season in six chances.
+He averages 4.9 innings per outing.

 |Opponent